dawei-yang/dawei-yang.github.io/essays/how-to-make-our-life-better.md

 </div>
 <img src="https://cdn-images-1.medium.com/max/2000/1*PIiTEjTw3x09F3hK3cg8SA.png" width="600" height="400">
 <div style="text-indent: 2em">
 	The third advantage is that UI frameworks help us reuse our previous works.
 From the two WODs of this week, I found that it was very easy to reuse the project that I build last week.
-I think one of the reason is that by using UI frameworks, we put all the contents into several containers such that it is easy and convenient to modify the parameters of a block(container).
-The other reason is that the script is very clear and simple, so I could find the place I needed to make a change very fast.
+I think one of the reason was that by using UI frameworks, I put all the contents into several containers such that it was easy and convenient to modify the parameters of a block(container).
+The other reason was that the scripts were very clear and simple, so I could find the place I needed to make changes very fast.

 </div>